May 2013

 Fairness Conference at Middlesex University on 21-23 May

 The current climate of economic and political strife across Europe makes the need for fairness in society more pressing than ever.
 But is our society fair?
-Middlesex University is bringing together its top thinkers, researchers and academics from across disciplines – joined by a range of external speakers – to shine a light on the… Continue reading
+Middlesex University is bringing together its top thinkers, researchers and academics from across disciplines – joined by a range of external speakers – to shine a light on the Continue reading

 About Me

-My name is Nadia Bernaz and I am Associate Professor of Law at Wageningen University in the Netherlands.
 My area of research is business and human rights.
 I look at how corporations and businesspeople are held accountable for their human rights impact through international, domestic and transnational processes.

 SEARCH